 - Research-based master's degree - This course requires international students to complete a thesis and coursework.
 The course duration of research-based master's degrees is 2 years, yet certain research types may increase the course tenure.

-Benefits of studying a masters course in Canada
+Benefits of studying a 1-year master's in Canada

 Lately, the 1 year master's courses in Canada are gaining popularity amongst international students.
 The following are few reasons why students are fascinated to enrol in 1 year master's courses in Canada: